aliceqin12/cloud-services-dotnet-execute-powershell-file-in-storage-file-mounted-disk/README.md

 ## Introduction
 When we are using Azure Cloud Service and Azure Storage, we always keep some common files in Azure Storage and make Azure Cloud Service read those files directly from storage service.

-In this example, you will learn how to mount an Azure Storage Shared File service as a remote to cloud service instance in startup task.
+In this example, you will learn how to mount an Azure Storage Shared File service as a remote to cloud service instance in a startup task.

-You will also learn how to execute a PowerShell script in the startup task and avoid PowerShell policy conflict warning.
+You will also learn how to execute a PowerShell script in startup tasks and avoid the warning for PowerShell policy conflicts.

 ## Prerequisites
 *__1. Create Azure File storage__*

-Please follow below document to create an Azure File storage.
+Please follow the below document to create an Azure File storage.

 https://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-files/

-You don’t need to run all steps in this document.
-Just need to create an Azure File folder on Azure portal.
+Instead of running all the steps in this document, you just need to create an Azure File folder in Azure portal.

-Please record storage account name and access key.
-We will use them in further steps.
+Please record the storage account name and access key because they will be used in further steps.

 *__2. Upload test to execute PowerShell script__*

-After Azure File storage folder is ready.
-Please use Azure portal to upload test PowerShell script file.
+After Azure File storage folder is ready, please use Azure portal to upload test PowerShell script file.

 In this example, the script file name is “test.ps1”.
 Below is the content of this file.